rhobs/handbook/content/Services/RHOBS/analytics.md

 ### Telemeter Analytics

-DataHub and CCX teams are currently leveraging such analytics pipeline based on [Telemeter](tenant-groups/telemeter.md) from group.
+DataHub and CCX teams are currently leveraging such analytics pipeline based on [Telemeter](use-cases/telemetry.md).
 The pipeline looks as follows:

 ![](../../assets/telemeter-analytics.png)